The Infiltrator (2016 film)

 Filming began on February 23, 2015, in London.
 Both Mazur and Cranston received executive producer credits.
-The film premiered at the Tampa Theatre on July 6, 2016 and was released the following week in theaters.
-The film received a generally positive response from critics, but a poor response from audiences, as it grossed $22 million against a budget of between $28 and $47 million.
+The film premiered at the Tampa Theatre on July 6, 2016, and was released the following week in theaters.
+The film received a generally positive response from critics, but performed poorly at the box office, grossing $22 million against a budget of $28–$47 million.

 Plot

 During the 1980s, U.S. Customs Service special agent Robert Mazur uses his undercover alias "Bob Musella" to become a pivotal player for drug lords laundering their dirty cash.
 Later, he infiltrates the world's largest cartel, and helps expose the money-laundering organization of drug lord Pablo Escobar and take down the Bank of Credit and Commerce International (BCCI), which had secretly taken illegal ownership of First American Bankshares in Washington, D.C.